 The implication of this is that you need to enter either observed production if describing an existing system (Year-End Analysis) or reasonable production if describing a potential future system.
 The physical characteristics of the Farm (soil, topography, climate, distance from coast) should be fixed for the farm and only change when land is included or excluded in an analysis.

 Where a Year-End analysis is being created, evidence may be required by auditors for the data entered.
-As OverseerFM runs a long-term climate model (providing a "typical" climate baseline for the farm), information entered must reflect the "typical" management approach taken on farm.
+As OverseerFM runs a long-term climate model (providing a "typical" climate baseline for the farm), information entered should reflect the "typical" management approach taken on farm.
 This can be an average of multiple years management and the evidence will need to reflect this.

 To enter an accurate and defensible system the following information is recommended.